-Soil only fulfills the purpose of acting as a fixture for plant support and provides a way for the plant to hold and absorb moisture and nutrients.
+Soil’s main purpose is to act as a fixture for plant support and provides a way for the plant to hold and absorb moisture and nutrients.

-Ditching the dirt and using a hydroculture method to grow plants allows you to eliminate dirt, dust and other health related issues associated to having soil in the home.
+Ditching the dirt and opting to grow houseplants in water allows you to eliminate dirt, dust and other health related issues associated to having soil in the home.

 Hydroculture is the method of growing plants without soil.
 Typically, a clay aggregate is used to anchor the plant in place.
 You could also use stones or marbles.
 This will support the plant and give it strength to grow by keeping the roots steady.

 Using a hydroculture method to grow plants means the plant’s roots will remain submerged in water.
-Now, don’t worry, this will not kill the plant as some people think it will.
+Now, don’t worry, this will not kill all plants as some people think it will.
 The roots will have the space necessary for storing oxygen in their outer cells which will keep them alive.

 Growing plants using a hydroculture method has many advantages.
 Feeding and watering only requires a top up of the reservoir or a water change, you’ll eliminate the possibility of attracting soil born insects and you won’t find yourself constantly sweeping up dirt which could be traced through the house by your pets.

 Instead, stick with glass, plastic or ceramic.
-A glass pot will make it easier for you to monitor the water level, or you can purchase a water gauge which will help you monitor the water levels in non-glass pots without disturbing the plants.
+A glass pot will make it easier for you to monitor the water level, or you can purchase a moisture meter which will help you monitor the water levels in non-glass pots without disturbing the plants.

 Air plants absorb moisture through their leaves.
-They do not require soil and are low maintenance, making them easy to care for.
+They do not require soil and are low maintenance, making air plants easy to care for.
 Since they do not require a pot and soil, they provide endless display opportunities throughout your home.